zimolzak/data-for-health-policy-research/zimolzak-data-health-policy-2023-12-05.md

 ## How I (an informatics person) look at these studies

-- database type
+- Database type?
+(EHR or something else)
-- whose data?
+- Whose data?
-- "pre" methods (how carefully did they do "phenotyping"?)
+- "Pre" methods (how carefully did they do "phenotyping"?)
-- study type (broadly)
+- Study type (broadly)
 - ...and oh yes, the details of "real" analysis methods and results